 113.0 - Back To True North: Obviously, grace is also a very important concept to the redemptive agenda.
 In recent times, grace has come to be popularly understood to mean "unmerited favor."
 This is actually more the definition of mercy, which is a product of grace, than it is grace.
-The terms don't correctly interchange, exactly.
+So, the two terms don't precisely interchange.

-So, let's just look at the recognized definition of the word, Grace.
+So, let's just look at the recognized definition of the "Grace."
 Webster's Dictionary defines Grace as, "Seemingly effortless beauty, ease and charm of movement, proportion, or form; a charming quality or characteristic."
 Funk and Wagnall's Standard Dictionary defines it as, "Any excellence, characteristic, quality, or endowment."

 And that is the way grace should be understood in the New Testament.
 It is the natural or characteristic goodness of God.
-God is "graceful" - naturally good.
+God is "graceful," or naturally good.

 This is necessary so that words can be employed accurately as to their common and true meanings.
 In any reputable translation of the Bible, every effort goes toward this accurate rendering into the commonly held usage.